buttplugio/buttplug/spec/protocol-spec/sensors.md

 device sensor that is not explicitly read.
 Usually useful for Bluetooth notify endpoints, or other streaming data endpoints.

+*Note:* Only the Subscribe command will show up in the MessageAttributes portion of DeviceAdded or DeviceList.
+It is assumed that if Subscribe can happen, Unsubscribe can also happen, so the information is not duplicated.
+Having the Subscribe command in the MessageAttributes implies that Unsubscribe will also work.

 **Introduced In Spec Version:** 3

 **Last Updated In Spec Version:** 3